Emlyn Williams

-George Emlyn Williams, CBE (26 November 1905 – 25 September 1987) was a Welsh writer, dramatist and actor.
+George Emlyn Williams (Welsh: Siôr Emlyn ap Gwilym; 26 November 1905 – 25 September 1987) was a Welsh writer, dramatist and actor.

 Early life

 Williams was born into a Welsh-speaking working class family at 1 Jones Terrace, Pen-y-ffordd, Ffynnongroyw, Flintshire.
-He was the eldest of the three surviving sons of Mary (née Williams) a former maidservant, and Richard Williams, a greengrocer.
+He was the eldest of the three surviving sons of Mary, a former maidservant, and Richard Williams, a greengrocer.
 He spoke only Welsh until the age of eight.
 Later, he said he would probably have begun working in the mines at the age of 12 if he had not caught the attention of Sarah Grace Cooke, the model for Miss Moffat in The Corn Is Green.
 She was a teacher of French at the grammar school in Holywell, Flintshire, where Williams had gone on a scholarship.
 Over the course of seven years from 1915 onwards she encouraged him in his studies, and she also helped to pay for him to stay with a French friend of hers in Haute-Savoie in France, where he spent three months perfecting his French.
 When he was 17 she helped him to win a scholarship to Christ Church, Oxford, where he studied French and Italian.

 In 1926, during his studies at university, Williams had a nervous breakdown, which was blamed largely on a failed friendship with another undergraduate.
 As a means of recovery Miss Cooke encouraged him to write.
 However, Williams intended to enter the theatrical world too and joined the Oxford University Dramatic Society (OUDS).